 At the bottom of the Edit Event form, there are several collapsed sections: Details, Invitations, Reminders, Categorization, and Related Assets.

-In the Details section, you can move the event to another calendar and enter a location, and configure the event’s permissions.
+In the Details section, you can move the event to another calendar, enter a location, and configure the event’s permissions.

 In the invitations section, invite Users, Sites, or Calendar Resources (see the next tutorial for more on resources: in brief, a resource is anything you might need for an event—a conference room, a vehicle, etc.).
 Follow these steps: